Smart Urbanism is a key element in creating and maintaining a

 is only possible and effective if it goes hand in hand with the

-a'Smart City' therefore requires the creation of a'Smart
+'Smart City' therefore requires the creation of a 'Smart

 Students learn to understand the interdependencies between the development of cities and the natural, social and economic resources of their environment.